TheWover/donut/docs/devnotes.md

 <h2 id="debug">12.
 Debugging The Generator and Loader</h2>

 <p>The loader is capable of displaying detailed information about each step of file execution and can be useful in tracking down bugs.
-To build a debug-enabled executable, specify the debug label with nmake/make.</p>
+To build a debug-enabled executable, specify the debug label with nmake/make on Windows.</p>

 <pre>
   nmake debug -f Makefile.msvc
   make debug -f Makefile.mingw
 </pre>

-<p>Use donut to create a shellcode as you normally would and a file called <code>instance</code> will be saved to disk.
+<p>Use Donut to create a shellcode as you normally would and a file called <code>instance</code> will be saved to disk.
 The following example embeds mimikatz.exe in the loader using the Xpress Huffman compression algorithm.
 It also tells the loader to run the entrypoint as a thread, so that when mimikatz calls an exit-related API, it simply exits the thread. </p>

 <pre>
 C:\hub\donut>donut -t -z5 mimikatz.exe -p"lsadump::sam exit"